OpenBB-finance/OpenBB/website/content/excel/data-conectors.md

 #### Additional notes

 - Make sure your backend's CORS settings allow requests coming from <https://excel.openbb.co>.
-- If you are using the Excel Add-in on Mac or Office on the web with Safari browser you need to run your backend via HTTPS.
-Requests via HTTP will be blocked by Excel.
+- Requests via HTTP will be blocked by Excel.
+So if you are using the Add-in for Excel on Mac or Office on the web with Safari browser you need to run your backend via HTTPS.